ARP-Coding/ARP-Coding/README.md

 ## Hello, I am Andres Peralta
+## I am an aspiring coder and software enthusiast.

 <!--
 **ARP-Coding/ARP-Coding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.